Michael B. Jordan & Margot Robbie Are Finally Starring In A Movie Together

 "He did [make me cry.]
 He was hard on me, that's for sure.
 It was a lot," she told the outlet. "[Most days] I was really just devastated on set."

-Russell’s alleged behaviour is not a secret in Hollywood, and Robbie, his latest star, is a advocate for Time’s Up, an organization that pledges to stop workplace harassment, as well as a successful producer with her company LuckyChap (I, Tonya, Harley Quinn: Birds of Prey, and the upcoming Promising Young Woman).
+Russell’s alleged behaviour is not a secret in Hollywood, and Robbie, his latest star, is an advocate for Time’s Up, an organisation that pledges to stop workplace harassment, as well as a successful producer with her company LuckyChap (I, Tonya, Harley Quinn: Birds of Prey, and the upcoming Promising Young Woman).

 As such major players in Hollywood, one can imagine both she and Jordan, who also produces his own projects, are aware of Russell’s past reputation — though whether there will be stories like the ones Clooney and Adams have about the director on his next project remains to be seen.